HPRNet: Hierarchical Point Regression for Whole-Body Human Pose Estimation: Introduction

-In this paper, to overcome the limitations of top-down methods, we propose a bottom-up whole-body pose estimation method.
-Our approach is inspired from center-point based bottom-up object detection methods~\cite{centernet, houghnet, centernet2, cornernet}.
-These methods can be easily extended to perform keypoint estimation task~\cite{centernet, houghnetjournal}.
-For example, CenterNet~\cite{centernet}, defines each keypoint with an offset to the center of the person instance and directly regresses them.
-However, due to large scale variance between whole-body parts, directly regressing all the whole-body keypoints to the instance box center yields inferior performance.
-To address the scale variance issue, we propose a hierarchical keypoint regression method.
-To this end, in addition to the standard body keypoints, we also define the bounding box centers of relatively small body parts such as face and hands with offsets to the person instance center (Figure~\ref{fig:kps}).
+In this paper, we propose a new bottom-up method, HPRNet, that explicitly handles the hierarchical nature of whole-body pose estimation by regressing keypoints hierarchically.
+To this end, in addition to the estimation of standard body keypoints, we define the bounding box centers of relatively small body parts such as face and hands with offsets to the person instance center (Figure~\ref{fig:kps}).
 Concurrently, we build another level of regression where we define each hand and face keypoints with an offset to their corresponding hand and face bounding box centers.
 We jointly train each level of regression hierarchy and regress all whole-body keypoints with respect to their defined center points.
+This hierarchical bottom-up approach brings two benefits.
+First, the scale variance among different body parts are handled naturally as the relative distances within each part are in a similar range and each part-type is processed by a separate sub-network.
+Second, being a bottom-up method, HPRNet’s inference speed is minimally affected by the number of persons in the input image.
+This is in contrast to the top-down methods such as ZoomNet, which significantly slows down with more person instances (65.7 ms for an image containing 1 person versus 668.2 ms for an image with 10 persons).
+Our method is based on the center-point based bottom-up object detection methods~\cite{centernet, houghnet, centernet2, cornernet}.
+These methods can easily be extended to the keypoint estimation task~\cite{centernet, houghnetjournal}.

-We validated the effectiveness of our method through ablation experiments and comparisons with state of the art (SOTA) on the COCO WholeBody dataset.
+We validated the effectiveness of our method through ablation experiments and comparisons with the state of the art (SOTA) on the COCO WholeBody dataset.
 Our method significantly outperforms all bottom-up methods.
-It also outperforms the SOTA top-down method ZoomNet in detection of face and hand keypoints, while being significantly faster than ZoomNet.
+It also outperforms the SOTA top-down method ZoomNet in the detection of face and hand keypoints, while being significantly faster than ZoomNet.

 Our major contribution in this paper is the proposal of a one-stage, bottom-up method to close the performance gap between the bottom-up and top-down methods.
 In contrast to top-down methods, our method runs almost in constant time, independent from the number of persons in the input image.